agoragames/leaderboard/README.markdown

 ## Compatibility

-The gem has been built and tested under Ruby 1.9.3 and Ruby 2.1.2.
+The gem has been built and tested under 2.2.1.

 ## Usage